“Each cup of tea represents an imaginary voyage”

-3. Large amount of Antioxidants is needed to really benefit.
+3. A large amount of Antioxidant is needed to really benefit.

-4. Black, Oolong, White & Green tea are extracted from same plant.
+4. Black, Oolong, White & Green tea are extracted from the same plant.

 All tea leaves are withered, rolled and heated, but black teas go through an oxidative process known as fermentation before the final heating process.
 Oolong teas are partially fermented.
 Green Teas are not fermented.
 White tea is steamed rapidly and then dried (involves slightly less processing compared to Green Tea).
 Different Colour is achieved because of different tea processing.
 Hence all of them have antioxidants.

-5. Black, Oolong, White & Green tea have similar amount of caffeine.
+5. Black, Oolong, White & Green tea have a similar amount of caffeine.

 Green, Black, White & Oolong Tea are produced from the same plant.
-Black tea is created from the green leaves of green tea, but procedure for creating black leaves zero impact on the amount of caffeine.
-Similarly all types of tea have caffeine in similar amount.
+Black tea is created from the green leaves of green tea, but the procedure for creating black leaves zero impact on the amount of caffeine.
+Similarly, all types of tea have caffeine in the similar amount.

 6. Black Tea or Adarak Chai is also rich in Antioxidants.

-Normal Masala Chai is also rich in antioxidants and let us accept the truth masala chai tastes refreshing and much better (I know few people who say they like the bitter taste of green tea, I strongly believe they need to visit an ENT).
-Unfortunately though, black and other teas are somehow just not sold to you with that marketing tag, that’s all.
+Normal Masala Chai is also rich in antioxidants and let’s accept the truth, masala chai tastes refreshing and much better (I know few people who say they like the bitter taste of green tea, I strongly believe they need to visit an ENT).
+Unfortunately, though, black and other teas are somehow just not sold to you with that marketing tag, that’s all.

 8. Choosing the tea that agrees with your taste-buds.

 You can’t buy Happiness but you can buy Tea, that’s kind of the same thing.
-I say let the world go to hell, but you should always have you favourite cup of Tea.
+I say let the world go to hell, but you should always have your favourite cup of Tea.